skyrim-multiplayer/skymp/docs/docs_server_configuration_reference.md

 }
 ```
 ## damageMultFormula
-This setting allows to control server damage mult formula through its variables.
+This setting allows you to control server damage mult formula through its variables.
 If "damageMultFormula" is not present, the server will use some default values.

 ```json5